 - find keywords you should use in your blog post to help with SEO on Pinterest.

 The process is very simple and very intuitive for beginners.
-You just have to search for a keyword, such as blog:
+Just search for a keyword, such as blog and see the results:

 Then look in the search suggestions box for other keywords that are used for searches and get topic ideas and headlines that intrigue the user.
 Look at the most popular keyword suggestions, such as marketing (blog marketing), for beginners (blog for beginners), ideas (blog ideas), tips (blog tips) and so on.